profile-pic

 AI-interview Questions & Answers

 Experience in integrating whole lag applications with external services using the AWS SDK.
-Okay.
-I have actually used, like, to, you know, sync up with other parties, like, uh, how to sync.
-Like, basically, if you are not using your own system and you have, like, someone's SDK where they have given you, like, an API key to work with.
-I've used it in one of those projects, but it was, um, it was not a big project.
-It was, like, uh, I think, uh, 2 or 3 months, something like that.
-So it's not a big project wherein wherein we'll be using the Go app lang application, making the call using the SDK.
+Okay, I have actually used AWS SDK to sync up with other parties.
+Like, basically, if you are not using your own system and you have someone's SDK where they have given you an API key to work with, I've used it in one of those projects, but it was not a big project.
+It was I think 2 or 3 months, so it's not a big project wherein we used the Go application, making the call using the SDK.
 Okay?
-And then, um, yeah, it's not I don't have so much experience in that.
+And then, yeah, I don't have so much experience in that.